This easy ice cream cookie sandwich recipe can be adapted to please all the eaters at your table!

 - Bake 5 minutes.
 Rotate the pans and switch their positions.
 If the cookies have not flattened (if they still look like little mounds), use the back of a metal spatula and carefully flatten them (wipe the spatula clean as needed to prevent sticking).
 Bake 6 minutes longer, or until the cookies look dry on top (they will still be very soft).
 Let the cookies cool on the pans for 5 minutes.

-- Using a thin spatula, carefully transfer the cookies to a cooling rack.
+Using a thin spatula, carefully transfer the cookies to a cooling rack.
 Pop the rack in the freezer for 5 minutes, or until the cookies are completely chilled and firm.
-Do Ahead: The chilled cookies can be transferred to a large ziptop freezer bag or Tupperware and frozen for up to 2 months.
+Do Ahead: The chilled cookies can be wrapped tightly and frozen for up to 2 months.

 - Line a work surface with wax or parchment paper (this is just to keep things clean).
 Place half of the cookies flat side up on the paper.
 Top each with a scoop of ice cream.
 Top with the remaining cookies, and press down gently to distribute the ice cream to the edges.
 You can eat the sandwiches right away, or you can pop them onto a sheet tray and freeze them for 5-10 minutes, until firm.
 Once frozen, the sandwiches can be individually wrapped in wax paper and stored in an airtight container or a ziptop freezer bag.
 Do Ahead: The ice cream sandwiches can be frozen for up to 1 month (yeah right; like they’ll last that long!).